socomsystems/documentation/developer_manual/general/codingguidelines.rst

 License headers
 ---------------

-Nextcloud is licensed under the `GNU AGPLv3 <https://www.gnu.org/licenses/agpl>`_.
+cyfrSpaces is licensed under the `GNU AGPLv3 <https://www.gnu.org/licenses/agpl>`_.
 From June, 16 2016 on we switched to "GNU AGPLv3 or any later version" for better long-term maintainability.
 If you create a new file please use this header:

 .. code-block:: php